 One day really can change your life.
-Past attendees tell us the Living With Autism Workshop was transformative, helpful, inspirational and connective.
+Those who attend Metro Parent’s Living With Autism Workshop call it transformative, helpful, inspirational and connective.

 Speaker, author and registered nurse anesthetist, Anita Lesko will talk about visualization and “Rewiring Your Brain for Success.”
 You can read more about Lesko at her website, anitalesko.com.
 She was diagnosed at age 50 with Asperger’s syndrome.
 “The pieces fell into place,” she says of learning about Asperger’s and coming to realization of its impact in her life.
 Read more about Anita.

 Do you have a son entering puberty?
 Frank Campagna, aka the Autism Daddy, writes about his son entering puberty early and what it’s meant for him and his family.
 Not more aggression in his son, but a LOT more of him sleeping, he says.
 Campagna’s keynote will address a host of parenting issues: “Things No One Ever Told Me About After My Kid Was Diagnosed with Autism.”
-Read more about Frank and see a video below.
+Read more about Frank.

 Check out these videos our keynote speakers made just for Metro Parent: